rodrigotomonari/intercom-test/README.md

 ### Tests

-To run the tests just run:
+To run the test suite:

 ```
 bundle install